-52The survey was conducted on a sample of about 300 coca farmers.
-I describe the survey in more detail in Appendix A.6.
+&lt;sup>60The survey was conducted on a sample of about 300 coca farmers.
+I describe the survey in more detail in Appendix A.7.

-Figure 7 presents a map showing the rollout of the CCT program.
-There is substantial variation across districts and across years.
-By 2014, about 1,400 districts-covering 80% of the coca-growing districts-had CCTs.
-There were two large expansions in in 2007 and then in 2012.
+2012.
 I find that average coca production was similar in both periods, suggesting that coca districts were not treated first.
 The selection of districts was based on an index that includes poverty and percentage of villages affected by violence during civil conflict.
 All regressions control for trends in this index.
 Notice that in the previous analysis, results did not change when controlling for this index.
 Thus, this suggests that the pre-trends assumption is satisfied.
 Nevertheless, using an event study analysis, I examine whether there are any pre-trends.